keleshev/keleshev.com/cortege-a-row-polymorphic-tuple.md

-Couldn't we come up with a more polymorphic tuple type for which we could write select, update, and other functions without the need to duplicate the implementation for each tuple type?!
+Couldn't we come up with a more polymorphic tuple type for which we could write select, update, and other functions without the need to duplicate the implementation for each tuple size?!

 There seems to be a gap in our type systems.
 We have nominal variants, and their counterparts, row-polymorphic variants.
-We have nominal records, and row-polymorphic records.
+We have nominal records and row-polymorphic records.
 We have tuples.
 So where are all the row-polymorphic tuples?!

 Let's employ our wishful thinking and imagine how they might look like.

-## Notation
+## Bananan Notation

-OCaml row-polymorphic objects type look like this:
+OCaml row-polymorphic object type may look like this:

 ```ocaml
 < width : int; height : int; .. >
 ```

-Where the implicit row variable (`..`) tells us that more fields are allowed.
+The implicit row variable (`..`) tells us that more fields are allowed.
 So why can't we say the same about tuples?
-Let's use banana brackets for our imaginary row-polymorphic tuple.
+Let's use banana brackets for our imaginary row-polymorphic tuple:

 * `(| 'a, 'b |)` would be a two-tuple;
 * `(| 'a |)` would be a one-tuple;
 * `(| |)` would be a unit tuple;
 * `(| 'a, 'b, .. |)` would be a tuple with two elements, possibly more;
-* `(| 'a, .. |)` with at least one element, possibly more;
+* `(| 'a, .. |)`—with at least one element, possibly more;
 * `(| .. |)` would be a possibly empty tuple.

-Then you could write a selector function for the first element that would work for any tuple with at least one element, and other polymorphic accessor functions:
+Then you could write selector functions that work for any such tuple of appropriate size.
+For example, accessor function for the first element would require a tuple of size one or more:

 ```ocaml
 val first  : (| 'a, .. |) -> 'a